-The internal review of a promotion and/or tenure file begins after a complete set of external evaluations has been obtained.
-It is generally concluded by the end of fall term.
+The internal (departmental) review of a promotion and/or tenure file begins after a complete set of external evaluations has been obtained.
+The file must be forwarded by the department to the Dean's Office by the date in the fall term set by the school/college.

 Each unit’s internal governance policy establishes eligibility to review and/or vote on cases involving promotion and/or tenure.